Pronovix/walkhub-service/README.md

 * `menuitems`: path to a JSON file that describes menu paths.
 Only change this if you want to change the menu of the site.
 See `js/components/wrappers/app.js` for more info on the structure.
 * `googleanalyticsaccount`: enables Google Analytics.
 * `mailchimp`: mailchimp-related configuration.
 If set, new users will be added to a mailing list.
+* `metricsaddresses`: whitelist of addresses from where the `/metrics` endpoint is accessible

 ## Build & Run